mharen/mharen.github.io/_posts/2012/2012-07-25-patching-jquery-validation-for-ios-date.md

 In addition to not having to actually change any of my HTML, this code sits outside the library itself (it’s in my [global.js](https://github.com/mharen/service-tracker/blob/1bac669089a4b2c6c4c472a6c972073353726954/service-tracker-mvc/Scripts/script.js#L20) file) so I can still update my plugins or load them from CDNs without fear.
 Oh, and if a user enters a date in the usual MM/dd/yyyy format in a browser that doesn’t support the native datepicker, the validation will still pass.

-Hopefully Apple fixes this issue…
+Hopefully Apple fixes this issue...

 ---